kinectron/kinectron.github.io/docs/examples/getting-started.md

 All of the p5 Kinectron examples for Windows Kinect are available in the [p5 Web Editor](https://alpha.editor.p5js.org/).
 Most work only with live Kinectron data.
 Some (mostly the skeleton examples) work with recorded data.

 > Note!
 In order to stream Kinectron data to the p5 editor, you must use a public Kinectron address.
-See Getting Started: Server #4 for more details.
+See [Getting Started: Server: Create A Public Address](/server/getting-started?id=_4-optional-create-a-public-address) for more details.

 [Beach](http://alpha.editor.p5js.org/lisajamhoury/sketches/r13uym_MM) — Drawing the key image to a canvas.